SEO Audits Make Large Enterprises More Profitable

-This will assess the architecture and usability of a website, and identify potential gaps in content structure, presentation, delivery, technical gaps, and website speed.
-It will also discover new opportunities for key performance indicators (KPIs).
+A site health audit assesses the architecture and usability of a website.
+It also identifies potential gaps in content structure, technical gaps, and website speed.
+Additionally, it discovers new opportunities for key performance indicators (KPIs).

 Website Security Audit:

-This is one of the most important components of an overall website audit because websites can be vulnerable to security breaches that may compromise the sensitive information of the business or its visitors.
+The website security audit is one of the most important components of a website audit.
+It identifies vulnerabilities to security breaches.
+A security audit prevents compromising sensitive information of a business or its visitors.

 Social Media Presence Audit:

 An active social media presence is important to website traffic.
 A relevant and targeted social media strategy drives more qualified leads.
 It also increases visibility and improves engagement.

 A social media audit analyzes which content channels perform best.
 Content channels include tools like blogs, video, infographics, and social media.